alexkiri/BackgroundBlurImprovedPlugin/README.md

 ## TODO
 - Add controls to the the game's main menu
+- Fix the issue where the shader slightly offsets the background, the more passes you use
 - Update the background drawing logic to allow multiple background layers blurred at different intensities